 In general, you can optimize on compute density using SSD storage (362 TB) or storage density using magnetic storage (2Pb).
 This service attempts to maintain at least three copies of your data (original, recompute nodes, S3).

-Data load - single source per load generally compressed from S3
+Data load - single source per load; generally compressed from S3 but others as well

 Any SQL client that works with PostgreSQL works with Redshift.